AshisRaj/soapui-extentreport/README.md

     2. Add/Change the Name of the Test Suites that you do not want to generate the extent report for.
 Separate each Test Suite Names with a comma.
 5. Restart the ReadyAPI and see if you find the below like log message in RedyAPILog tab.

-Tue Dec 10 13:03:52 IST 2019: INFO: Adding listeners from [C:\Program Files\SmartBear\ReadyAPI-3.9.1\bin\listeners\testcaserun-listeners.xml]
+Tue Aug 31 13:03:52 IST 2021: INFO: Adding listeners from [C:\Program Files\SmartBear\ReadyAPI-3.9.1\bin\listeners\testcaserun-listeners.xml]

 Initializing PropertyManager, ExtentReportManager and CSVReportManager...